joewalnes/websocketd/README.md

 ==========

 `websocketd` is a small command line tool that will wrap an existing command line interface program, and allow it to be accessed via a WebSocket.
-It provides a quick mechanism for allowing web-applications to interact with existing command line tools.

-WebSocket servers can now be built very easily.
+WebSocket capable applications can now be built very easily.
 So long as you can write an executable program that reads `STDIN` and writes `STDOUT`, you can build a WebSocket server.
-Do it in Python, Ruby, Perl, Bash, .NET, C, Go, PHP, Java, Clojure, Scala, Groovy, Expect, Awk, VBScript, Haskell, Lua, Rwhatever!
+Do it in Python, Ruby, Perl, Bash, .NET, C, Go, PHP, Java, Clojure, Scala, Groovy, Expect, Awk, VBScript, Haskell, Lua, R, whatever!
 No networking libraries necessary.

+Like this?
+Subscribe to my email list at (The Igloo Lab)[http://theigloolab.com/] for other projects and writings.

 Details
 -------